 Seeing Geisha in the district of Gion is not guaranteed and if you are successful with a sighting, it will most likely be that of a Maiko.
 As many local people told me: “you have to be very lucky to see a Maiko, and even more so to see Geisha” and that’s really what it is.

 My first attempt was to try in the early evening after 8pm, where I wandered for approximately one hour and a half with no result.
 I covered a lot of land and there was no hint of an appearance.
-On the second night I asked fellow bloggers Kate and Mario, who had just arrived in Kyoto that day, if they would like to go ‘Geisha Spotting’ as I liked to call it, and they were more than happy to join in, this time concentrating on one main street next to the river after 10pm.
+On the second night I asked my friends, who had just arrived in Kyoto that day, if they would like to go ‘Geisha Spotting’ as I liked to call it, and they were more than happy to join in, this time concentrating on one main street next to the river after 10pm.

 Typically it happened when we were not paying attention, and just as I had heard from other people’s’ tales, it happens so quickly, as if you have seen a ghost.
 Despite walking with small and dainty steps, they are quick – they know that everyone wants a glimpse of them.
 If you think you can stop one to ask for a photo with them, think again.
 I’ve heard of that happen ONCE.
 The Geisha will be out of your sight before you’ve even had the chance to adjust you camera settings and pick your jaw up off the floor.